krishnanlab/teaching/2020-spring_compbio/README.md

     3. What’s their approach?
 What’s new in it and what is their rationale for it being potentially successful? [description of the *new ideas*, their *merits* in comparison to existing ones, and *rationale*]
     4. What are the major contributions and limitations of this paper?
     5. What are some open questions and next steps (for addressing the limitations)?
-- The two students will also make a note of all the points discussed in the class during the presentation, write-up them up by working with me, and post the discussion on [PubPeer](https://pubpeer.com/).

 ### Semester Project and Presentation
 A major goal of this course is to prepare you for performing original research in computational biology, and for effectively presenting your ideas and research.
 The semester project will serve as the most practical way to do exactly that.